-In this dissertation, we also report on the surprising discovery that it is in fact possible to fend against collusion potential in semantic game tournaments by using certain ranking functions.
-We give a, first of its kind, formal characterization of collusion resilient ranking functions for SG tournaments.
-We also give a represen- tation theorem of ranking functions possessing the limited collusion effect property as well as other basic correctness properties.
-In essence, we show that under basic correctness properties of ranking functions, the limited collusion effect property is logically equivalent to using a ranking function that is based on a generalized form of fault counting.
+In this dissertation, we tackle a key challenge of fending against collusion potential which can render the results of semantic game tournaments meaningless.
+We report on the surprising discovery that it is in fact possible to fend against collusion potential in semantic game tournaments by using certain ranking functions.
+We give a, first of its kind, formal characterization of collusion-resistant ranking functions for semantic game tournaments.
+We also give a representation theorem of ranking functions possessing the limited collusion effect property as well as other basic monotonicity properties.
+In essence, we show that under basic monotonicity properties of ranking functions, the limited collusion effect property is logically equivalent to using a ranking function that is based on a generalized form of fault counting.

 In this dissertation, we also sketch out a structured interaction space that we specifically designed to hold semantic-game-based computational problem solving competitions.
-The purpose is to give our readers a concrete sense of what is it like to organize or to participate in a semantic-game-based computational problem solving solving competition.
+The purpose is to give our readers a concrete sense of what is it like to organize or to participate in a semantic-game-based computational problem solving competition.